AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::DedicatedHost.md

       deployment.off: The dedicated host is not added to the resource pool for automatic deployment.Default value: on.Note When you create a dedicated
-      host: If you do not specify this parameter, the dedicated host is added to the automatic deployment resource pool.If you do not want to add the dedicated host to the automatic deployment resource pool, set the value to off.
+      host: If you do not specify this parameter, the dedicated host is added to the automatic deployment resource pool.
+If you do not want to add the dedicated host to the automatic deployment resource pool, set the value to off.
     AllowedValues: